 For more information, please contact [email protected].

-Meredith Lilly is a senior fellow with CIGI’s Global Security & Politics Program, effective February 2017.
+Meredith Lilly is a CIGI senior fellow, effective February 2017.
 At CIGI, Meredith’s research is focused on trade policy, Canada-US relations and international security issues.

 Patricia Goff is a CIGI senior fellow.
 She is also an associate professor of political science at Wilfrid Laurier University and the Balsillie School of International Affairs.
 She specializes in international political economy, with a particular interest in trade, intellectual property and the cultural capacity of international organizations.
 At CIGI, Patricia’s research focuses on global, plurilateral and regional trade arrangements.